pagan-coder/PrAsE/README.md

 Usually, the flow of the code is following:

 1.)
 Instantiate a god with parameters

 2.)
-Instantiate a prophet with parameters (a spirit is automatically added) 3.)
-Check if the prophet is inspired (the model is already built and ready) 4.)
+Instantiate a prophet with parameters (a spirit is automatically added)

+3.)
+Check if the prophet is inspired (the model is already built and ready)

+4.)
 Prophet should observe a real-time data stream, which can be all kinds of events such as security alerts, logs etc.

 5.)
-Prophet should meditate to automatically prepare training and testing datasets 6.)
-God should inspire a prophet, build the model inside the prophet's spirit 7.)
+Prophet should meditate to automatically prepare training and testing datasets

+6.)
+God should inspire a prophet, build the model inside the prophet's spirit

+7.)
 Prophet should make predictions based on a small portion of previous or expected events

+Both the result of the evolutionary algorithm and the model layers can be printed to files using `draw()` methods.

 See the code and comments in `template.py`